OMSA is for everyone.

 We celebrate diversity, promote inclusion and advocate for social justice.
 While serving as a resource for the entire VCU community, we proudly specialize in supporting historically underrepresented groups.

 Are you looking for a virtual community?
-We are sponsoring identity-based discussion groups throughout the summer!
+We are sponsoring identity-based discussion groups throughout the Fall semester!

-Our updates page has all the dates, times, and meeting links!
+Our updates page has all the dates, times, and meeting registration links!

 Go to Mentorship and Leadership Engagement